 ‘I’m definitely influenced by the Icelandic sound, which is very quiet and delicate, verging on minimalist,’ says Ólafs, ‘but what I do differently is that I really like melodies.
 Tchaikovsky, Morricone, John Williams – they can all write a good melody.
 Nothing really compares.’
 Working at his piano, Ólafs always begins with melodies, recording the results with voice memos on his phone – ‘I have maybe 200 of them’.

 Now 23, the Icelandic composer has come of age, with a signing to Decca Records US and is working on his eagerly anticipated second album.
-Gabríel is co-founder of the Reykjavik Recording Orchestra (RRO), Iceland’s first dedicated orchestra performing for Film, TV, Music and Games based in Harpa Hall.
+Gabríel is co-founder of the Reykjavík Orchestra, Iceland’s first dedicated orchestra performing for Film, TV, Music and Games based in Harpa Hall.